nextflow-io/nextflow/docs/operator.rst

 =============== ========================
 Sort            Description
 =============== ========================
-false           Disable content sorting.
-Entries are appended as they are produced. true            Order the content by the entries natural ordering i.e. numerical for number, lexicographic for string, etc. See http://docs.oracle.com/javase/tutorial/collections/interfaces/order.html index           Order the content by the incremental index number assigned to each entry while they are collected. hash            Order the content by the hash number associated to each entry (default) deep            Similar to the previous, but the hash number is created on actual entries content e.g. when the entry is a file the hash is created on the actual file content.
+``false``       Disable content sorting.
+Entries are appended as they are produced.
+``true``        Order the content by the entries natural ordering i.e. numerical for number, lexicographic for string, etc. See http://docs.oracle.com/javase/tutorial/collections/interfaces/order.html
+``'index'``     Order the content by the incremental index number assigned to each entry while they are collected.
+``'hash'``      Order the content by the hash number associated to each entry (default) ``'deep'``      Similar to the previous, but the hash number is created on actual entries content e.g. when the entry is a file the hash is created on the actual file content.
 `custom`        A custom sorting criteria can be specified by using either a :ref:`Closure <script-closure>` or a `Comparator <http://docs.oracle.com/javase/7/docs/api/java/util/Comparator.html>`_ object.
 =============== ========================